Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks

-Finally, to examine the relative imporatance of the low-pass and band-pass information, we provide an ablation study of the impact each channel.
-We focus on the Cora dataset, set $\alpha=0.35$ and use the best channel configuration, which achieved 84.2\% accuracy when all channels were used.
+Finally, to examine the relative importance of the low-pass and band-pass information, we provide an ablation study of the impact each channel.
+We focus on the ogbn-proteins dataset, set $\alpha=1.0$ and use the best channel configuration, which achieved 73.93\% accuracy when all channels were used.
 Then, we remove each of the band-pass or low-pass channels individually from the network, and reevaluate network performance with the remaining four channels.
 Our results are displayed in Tab.~\ref{table:ablation_channnels}.
-They indicate that the information captured by both the band-pass and the low-pass channels is important and that eliminate either decreases performance.
-In particular, we note that eliminating $\boldsymbol{\Psi}_1$ has a major impact on the accuracy, since without it, Sc-GCN will not outperform GAT.
+They indicate that the information captured by both the band-pass and the low-pass channels is important and that eliminating either decreases performance.
+In particular, we note that eliminating $\boldsymbol{\Psi}_1$ has a major impact on the accuracy.